ehsanYaghoti/Weblog/review-notes.md

 8 . sticky sidebar in single page ?
 9 . change to sticky and static header when scroll
 10 . better sound controller in podcast single page
-11 . find a better color pallete
+11 . find a better color pallete with better constrant ratio 12 . test with light house and update to get best scores 13 . after search for example if there is no article and podcast but 1 post swith to posts tab 14 . better design for many media page
+15 . redesin whole ?
+16 . update to typescript
+17 .
+Rerendering optimization
+18 . cahching feature